jes/hardbin/README.md

 Compared to a traditional encrypted pastebin (e.g.
-[ZeroBin](https://zerobin.net)), when used over a trusted gateway, neither the Hardbin code nor the data can be modified as the content hashes are cryptographically verified.
-This means there is no possibility for the server operator to insert malicious code to exfiltrate the plaintext or decryption key.
+[ZeroBin](https://zerobin.net)), when used over a trusted gateway, neither the code nor the data can be modified as the content hashes are cryptographically verified by IPFS.
+This means there is no possibility for a server operator to insert malicious code to exfiltrate the plaintext or decryption key.
 It's the perfect encrypted pastebin.

-(* not a guarantee)
+(* this is not a guarantee)

 ## Usage

-Note that the security guarantees of hardbin only apply when accessing it over a local (or otherwise trusted) gateway.
+Note that the security benefits of hardbin only apply when accessing it over a local (or otherwise trusted) gateway.
 If you access it over a gateway that you do not control, then the security model degrades to be equivalent to that of traditional encrypted pastebins.